jadebustos/hackton-rheledge-upgrade/suggestions.md

 rhel9
 ```

-and the old ostree repo needs to be deleted if the upgrade was successful:
+and the old ostree repo can be deleted if the upgrade was successful:

 ```
 [root@upgrade ~]# ostree remote delete edge